umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-custom-dashboard.md

 ---
-meta.Title: Creating a Custom Dashboard meta.Description: A guide to creating a custom dashboard in Umbraco
+description: "A guide to creating a custom dashboard in Umbraco"
 ---

 # Creating a Custom Dashboard